AndriynomeD/docker-magento2/README.md

 # Magento 2 Docker

-A collection of Docker images for running multiple Magento 2 projects through nginx-proxy that give available all projects at same time.
+Docker infrastructure for managing multiple Magento 2 projects via nginx-proxy with simultaneous access to all instances.
 Useful for Magento 2 developers.

 Magento 2 Docker infrastructure have the following structure: